 You need at least one lung to breathe, but the other can be removed to treat lung cancer, tuberculosis, or other lung diseases.
-Breathing is harder but still possible when one of the organs is removed; patients lose about 35 percent of the volume of air they can exhale in a second, according to a study in the journal Respiratory Care.
+Breathing is harder but still possible when one of the organs is removed.
 “The lung is a fixed cavity in the chest, so it can’t really get bigger,” says Julie Heimbach, MD, transplant surgeon and surgical director of liver transplantation at Mayo Clinic.
-(Don’t miss these signs of lung cancer you should never ignore.)

-The large intestine might be removed to treat colorectal cancer or a bowel disease such as Crohn’s disease or ulcerative colitis, and the doctor might take the rectum out along with it.
-A surgeon would either connect a pouch made of small intestine to your anus so you can pass stools as usual, or divert waste from the small intestine to an opening created in the abdomen, which would empty into a bag outside the body, says Dr. Heimbach.
+The large intestine might have to be removed to treat colorectal cancer or an inflammatory bowel disease such as Crohn’s disease or ulcerative colitis, and the doctor might need to take the rectum out along with it.
+A surgeon would either connect a pouch made of the small intestine to your anus so you can pass stools as usual, or divert waste from the small intestine to an opening created in the abdomen, which would empty into a bag outside the body, says Dr. Heimbach.
+(It’s called a colostomy bag.)
 Patients might have more bathroom trips and typically need to change their diets to avoid diarrhea.
-Learn 10 other medical reasons you could have diarrhea.

-While reproductive organs might be an important part of your love life, they aren’t necessary for survival.
-One study found a hysterectomy didn’t have any negative impact on women’s sex lives.
-Hormonal changes after ovaries are removed could create a loss of libido, though.
-For men, having just one testicle removed because of prostate cancer probably won’t affect their sex life much, says Eric A. Klein, MD, chairman of the Glickman Urological and Kidney Institute at Cleveland Clinic.
+While reproductive organs are important for hormone production, your sex life, and having children (if that’s important to you), they aren’t necessary for survival.
+A 2015 study in Sexual Medicine Reviews found a hysterectomy, or removal of the uterus, didn’t have a negative impact on most women’s sex lives.
+If the ovaries are removed, hormonal changes can cause early menopause and a loss of libido.
+For men, having just one testicle removed (whether due to an injury, testicular cancer, or another reason), probably won’t affect their sex life much, says Eric A. Klein, MD, chairman of the Glickman Urological and Kidney Institute at Cleveland Clinic.
 “A single testicle is all that’s needed to produce testosterone (which is necessary for a sex drive),” he says.
-If both are removed, your libido would go down significantly, and you wouldn’t be able to produce sperm.
-Men often have temporary erectile dysfunction and incontinence after the prostate is removed, says Dr. Klein.
-Don’t miss these other medical reasons you might have a low sex drive.
+If both are removed, your libido would go down significantly.
+And although you wouldn’t be able to produce sperm, orgasm can still often be achieved.
+For men with prostate cancer, removal of the prostate can sometimes cause erectile dysfunction and incontinence, says Dr. Klein.

-Patients with bladder cancer or, on rare occasion neurogenic bladder (when a problem with the nervous system affects bladder control), will need the organ removed—and the prostate and lymph nodes or uterus, ovaries and possibly part of the vagina along with it, says Georges-Pascal Haber, MD, PhD, urologist with Cleveland Clinic.
+Patients with bladder cancer or, on rare occasion neurogenic bladder (when a problem with the nervous system affects bladder control), may need to have the organ removed—and the prostate and lymph nodes or uterus, ovaries and possibly part of the vagina along with it, says Georges-Pascal Haber, MD, PhD, urologist with Cleveland Clinic.
 Doctors use a piece of intestine to divert urine that used to be stored in the bladder.
 The intestine can either form a “neobladder” that pushes urine out through the urethra, an “Indiana pouch” that patients manually drain with a thin tube, or an “ileal conduit urinary diversion” that sends urine into a bag outside the body, says Dr. Haber.
-Because a neobladder or Indiana pouch can’t sense when it’s full like the bladder does, patients might need to set alarms every three or four hours to remind them to empty it, but life will basically go back to normal.
+Because a neobladder or Indiana pouch can’t sense when it’s full like the bladder does, patients might need to set alarms every three or four hours to remind them to empty it.
+However, over time people might be able to sense when it needs to be emptied.
 “They start to recognize when the bladder is full through hot flashes or different symptoms,” says Dr. Haber.
 (Here are 13 more things your bladder wants to tell you.)